 Planet Hollywood Beach Resort Cancun debuts in picturesque Costa Mujeres

-/EIN News/ -- TALLAHASSEE, Fla., Jan.
-29, 2021 (GLOBE NEWSWIRE) -- Planet Hollywood Hotels and Resorts is thrilled to announce the opening of its newest all-inclusive luxury property, Planet Hollywood Beach Resort Cancun, on Friday, January 29, 2021.
-Featuring an array of amenities, services and A-list exclusives, the highly anticipated resort transforms the everyday all-inclusive vacation into a blockbuster getaway.
+/EIN News/ -- TALLAHASSEE, Fla., Feb.
+01, 2021 (GLOBE NEWSWIRE) -- Planet Hollywood Hotels and Resorts is thrilled to announce its newest all-inclusive luxury property, Planet Hollywood Beach Resort Cancun, opened on Friday, January 29, 2021.
+Featuring an array of amenities, services and A-list exclusives, the highly anticipated resort transforms the everyday all-inclusive vacation into a blockbuster experience that Canadians will want to explore on their future getaways.

 "It's been an amazing journey leading my all-star cast of employees to prepare for the grand opening of Planet Hollywood Beach Resort Cancun," said General Manager Jonathan Iriarte.
 “The Planet Hollywood brand is dedicated to delivering unique and memorable experiences, and with this new resort we wanted to rewrite the script on what an all-inclusive vacation should look like.
 We can’t wait for our guests to experience the resort’s VIP line-up of features and attractions."

-Situated in the exclusive resort enclave of Costa Mujeres, a charming, pristine peninsula just north of Cancun’s Hotel Zone, Planet Hollywood Beach Resort Cancun invites travelers to Vacation Like a Star™ in one of Mexico’s most beautiful beachfront locations, surrounded by turquoise waters and sprawling mangroves.
-With 898-luxury suites, world-class restaurants and modern wellness features, plus curated entertainment-themed experiences and authentic Hollywood memorabilia, it is the ideal resort for families, couples, friends and business professionals looking for a getaway like no other.
+Situated in the exclusive resort enclave of Costa Mujeres, a charming, pristine peninsula just north of Cancun’s Hotel Zone, Planet Hollywood Beach Resort Cancun invites travellers to Vacation Like a Star™ in one of Mexico’s most beautiful beachfront locations, surrounded by turquoise waters and sprawling mangroves.
+With 898 luxury suites, world-class restaurants and modern wellness features, plus curated entertainment-themed experiences and authentic Hollywood memorabilia, it is the ideal resort for Canadians to explore when they can safely travel again, from families to couples, friends and business professionals looking for a getaway like no other.

 A range of exciting PH Experiences will allow guests to discover the wonders of Costa Mujeres while the resort's PH Attractions set the stage for action-packed features on-site – including four swimming pools, a lazy river, Shipwreck Cove and Jurassic Splash Park, FlowRider® surf simulator, Labyrinth, a mini-golf course and the first-of-its-kind Planet Play Adventure Park.
-Children can enjoy supervised activities at the Stars Kids Club™, a unique kids club program designed to spark the imagination of younger guests, and the whole family can catch a front row seat at the theater to watch fan-favorite movies and classic films.
+Children can enjoy supervised activities at the Stars Kids Club™, a unique kids club program designed to spark the imagination of younger guests, and the whole family can catch a front-row seat at the theatre to watch fan-favourite movies and classic films.

-Delivering today’s hottest culinary trends from the resort’s ‘Crave – World of Flavors’ program, Planet Hollywood Beach Resort Cancun‘s selection of 11 restaurants, including celebrity Chef Guy Fieri’s Burger Joint, will take guests on a culinary adventure spanning from Mexico to Japan, Italy and India.
-Guests can also enjoy a Chef’s Table experience featuring a personal Chef and custom crafted menu of dishes catered to each person’s unique tastes.
-Another new venue, Studio Disco Bar & Lounge is the perfect place to live the VIP experience and dance the night away in paradise.
+Delivering today’s hottest culinary trends from the resort’s ‘Crave – World of Flavours’ program, Planet Hollywood Beach Resort Cancun‘s selection of 11 restaurants, including celebrity Chef Guy Fieri’s Burger Joint, will take guests on a culinary adventure spanning from Mexico to Japan, Italy and India.
+Guests can also enjoy a Chef’s Table experience featuring a personal Chef and a custom-crafted menu of dishes catered to each person’s unique tastes.
+Another new venue, Studio Disco Bar & Lounge, is the perfect place to live the VIP experience and dance the night away in paradise.
 With everything from specialty coffees to vegan, vegetarian and gluten-free choices, Planet Hollywood is committed to providing a memorable, highlight-reel worthy experience for each and every guest.

 Additional all-star features and amenities include: